-I mostly want to talk about the human aspects to this project.
+I mostly want to talk about the human aspects of this project.
 I find a lot of technical stuff in the project interesting too, but as somebody who is very much a novice at building compilers, I don’t think I bring much to the table talking about compiler construction.

 How it started

-As much as I wanted to force myself to work on project so I can impress potential employers, not much work was done on the compiler during the summer of 2016.
+As much as I wanted to force myself to work on a project so I can impress potential employers, not much work was done on the compiler during the summer of 2016.

 Reboot and critical mass

-How it got done
+How it got finished

 Was it worth it?

-I feel that I have overcame many obstacles and came out of the other side with two pieces of real, usable software. souvenir, the application launcher I made using the compiler, is installed on my machine at home and I use it every day.
+I feel that I have overcome many obstacles and came out of the other side with two pieces of real, usable software. souvenir, the application launcher I made using the compiler, is installed on my machine at home and I use it every day.

 I think I will always look back at the time I worked on the compiler fondly.
 Not many people get to write software just for the sake of it and I doubt I will get to do something like this again anytime soon.
 I am thankful for everything that contributed to this unique experience.